sUS home Our Recommendations

 Artificial Intelligence

 AI is everywhere now.
 It's hard to avoid at this point.
-We recommend using your brain first, of course!
-Finding local artists instead of using photo prompts, and using your search engine instead of asking AI.
+We recommend using your brain first—of course!, finding local artists instead of using photo prompts, and using your search engine instead of asking AI.

 If you absolutely need to use AI, some harm reduction models are duck.ai by DuckDuckGo and Lumo by Proton, which do not track user data.